ECB's Orphanides says debt crisis easing, not over

-NICOSIA The euro zone sovereign debt crisis has eased in recent weeks, ECB Governing Council member Athanasios Orphanides said on Saturday, adding more needed to be done to convince markets the euro zone had an effective crisis handling mechanism in place.
+NICOSIA, March 3 The sovereign debt crisis in the euro zone has eased in recent weeks, ECB Governing Council member Athanasios Orphanides said on Saturday, but said more needed to be done to convince markets the euro zone had an effective crisis handling mechanism in place.

 "We have seen a very substantial improvement if you look at where we were in November and where we are now in terms of risk for example of France, Belgium, Italy and Spain," Orphanides told a conference in Cyprus.